 Cameron oversees the Virtual Legal Services Program, providing pro bono services to low income clients using virtual clinics.
 Cameron’ s legal experience includes private practice having handled cases ranging from real property litigation, contractual disputes, employment law, non-profit representation, trust and probate petitions and he has served as a prosecutor in Santa Clara County.
 Prior to practicing law, Cameron has worked for the U.S. Congress as well as the Assembly of the State of California and he was a principal at a political consulting firm specializing in campaign compliance and reporting.
 Cameron graduated from Santa Clara University School of Law in 2009 where he was an Emory Merit Scholar, was awarded “Best Oralist” and “Best Advocate” for his oral arguments, earned a “Bronze Star” for his pro bono dedication, and was selected to represent the law school in Honors Moot Court (External) at the American Constitution Society’s Constance Baker Motley First Amendment Competition.
 In addition to his J.D. from Santa Clara University School of Law, Cameron also holds a B.A. degree in Classics from U.C.L.A. and an A.A. degree from De Anza College.

 Elizabeth joined the Pro Bono Project in December 2004.
 She has attended San Jose City College.
-Elizabeth has done what no one has successfully done before.
-She has organized the reception position to meet all the demands of clients, staff, and volunteers.
+Elizabeth has done what no one has successfully done before — organized the reception position to meet all the demands of clients, staff, and volunteers.
 Elizabeth is fluent in Spanish and English.

 Kenneth S. A. Grant